Country Profile: Nigeria

 Government

-- The National Assembly consists of a bicameral legislature, including the House of Representatives (360 seats) and the Senate (109 seats).
+- The National Assembly is bicameral, consisting of the House of Representatives (360 members) and the Senate (109 members).

 Military and Security

-The Armed Forces of Nigeria consists of the Army, Navy, and Air Force.
-The military faces various internal security challenges, including terrorism from groups like Boko Haram and Islamic State affiliates.
-The government is actively modernizing its military capabilities while also engaging local security forces to address rising violence.
+The Armed Forces of Nigeria consist of the Army, Navy, and Air Force, tasked with internal and external security.
+The military faces challenges, including terrorism from groups like Boko Haram and banditry affecting the northeast and northwest regions.

 Energy